nunodamaso-dil/articles/posts/2023-02-01-SpeedingUpSynciT.md

 ## Wrap up

 Here's an ancient technique that I use to map and organize some of this stuff - it involves a pencil, paper and liquids.
+Feel free to reach out if you want to know more about any of these topics!

 ![technique](../images/SynciTSpeedingUp/technique.jpg)